 There are many types of allergens that can affect us when we are indoors.
-The most common types are dust mites, mold and pets.

 The term house dust mite usually refers to those species of the mite family Pyroglyphidae that are known to commonly occur in the dust of human dwellings.
 House dust mites are microscopic organisms that primarily live on dead skin cells regularly shed from humans and their pets.
 Dust mites are harmless to most people.
 They don’t carry diseases, but they can cause allergic reactions in asthmatics and others who are allergic to their droppings.